Berkeley Student Cooperative: Historical buildings

 BSC properties date back as far as 1904 with several of the buildings are considered to be architectural highlights of the city.
 Two of them are now considered as architectural landmarks: Cloyne Court built in 1904 and designated by National Register of Historic Places in 1992, and Kingman Hall built in 1914 and designated by Berkeley Landmark Preservation in 1999.
-BSC's other notable buildings include Ridge House designed by John Galen Howard, and three buildings designed by architect Julia Morgan - Davis Hall, Wolf House and African American Theme House (Castro).
+BSC's other notable buildings include Ridge House designed by John Galen Howard, and three buildings designed by architect Julia Morgan – Davis Hall, Wolf House and Person of Color Theme House (Castro).

 Ridge House

 The Ridge House is a faux Tudor mansion built in 1906 during the Beaux-Arts architecture movement by John Galen Howard.
 Who was supervising architect of the Master Plan for the University of California, Berkeley campus, and founding the University of California's architecture program.
 Among his buildings are the Campanile, California Memorial Stadium, Sather Gate, and the Hearst Greek Theatre.
-He was also the architect of another BSC house - Cloyne Court Hotel.
+He was also the architect of another BSC house – Cloyne Court Hotel.
 The Ridge House is located in Northside, one block North of the university.
 It sits atop Holy Hill, the area in the vicinity of a five-way intersection surrounded on all sides by churches and seminaries, such as Graduate Theological Union.
 It was built for University's economics and political science professor Adolf Miller and changed hands several times before being bought by the BSC in 1945; where it now houses 38 students.
 Although retrofitted for the student housing, there are still working fireplaces, exposed, half-timber redwood beams, along with a secret stairway.